rcazzara/seldovia/_people/Agli_MaryAnne.md

 More than anything, she cherished her husband Frank and dog Sheba as well as her children, grandchildren and friends.
 She had a heart of gold and would do anything for anyone.
 Her spirit and selflessness will live on in all who knew her.

 MaryAnne Agli, 61, died on July 17, 2018 in Anchorage after a month-long hospital stay.
-Her husband Frank Agli [**Frank Agli**](./Agli_Frank.md)died May 31, 2022.
+Her husband [**Frank Agli**](./Agli_Frank.md)died May 31, 2022.

 MaryAnne was preceded in death by her parents, Gladys and James; and her older brother, Rodney Bixler.